Pookacz/payment_manager/README.md

 # Payments Manager
 Payments manager is a tool which allows to plan your payments to not run over the budget.
 It is very helpful for people who has a problem with money management.
-[SS fullscreen]
 All you have to do is set a specified budget.
 Then you can start planning your payments.

-[video]
-There are six payments categories:
+### There are six payments categories:
 - Food
 - Entertainment
 - Accessories